jessey1207/Waterworks/README.md

 - 9 = 午

 ### Generated Grid
-The grid consists of a set of base numbers, an Evil test and an Age text.
+The grid consists of a set of base numbers, an Evil icon and an Age icon.

 1. Base numbers (in Chinese)
     - Center number is the Year number
     - Formula is always clockwise

-2. Evil text
+2. Evil icon (Red circle)
     - Found by method explained above and shows in the bottom right corner of the grid item.

-3. Age text
+3. Age icon (Blue circle)
     - Found by method explained above and shows in the bottom right corner of the grid item.

 ### How it works